 Notes: 1.
 The shipping carrier suffix is not marked on the device.

-- 2. Not recommended for new design.
-Use the 8S1 package option. - 3.
-Parts ordered with suffix code '2B' are shipped in tape and reel (T&R) with the page size set to 256 bytes.
+2. Parts ordered with suffix code '2B' are shipped in tape and reel (T&R) with the page size set to 256 bytes.
 This option is only available for shipping in T&R (-T).